Find out how much your property is worth in 30 seconds

 • Properties passing in at auction in the inner east are negotiable afterwards.
 Unconditional buyers with pre-approval are in a good position to work 3 to 6% below reserve.

-• Fletchers’ Balwyn North, Doncaster and Warrandyte offices are seeing steady demand in the $1M to $1.8M range.
+• Fletchers’ Balwyn North, Doncaster, and Warrandyte offices are seeing steady demand in the $1M to $1.8M range.
 This mid-tier is least disrupted by the hike cycle and offers strong long-term value relative to inner-east prices.

 • Consider fixing a portion of your loan for 2 years if you believe the bear scenario is possible.
 Rate futures currently price 68% probability of the May hike, but what happens beyond May is genuinely uncertain.